View across Matcha Mountain in Taiwan.

 2hrs

 Wrap up your journey with a unique cultural experience in one of Taiwan’s most remote indigenous villages – something very few travellers to Taiwan ever get a chance to experience.
 After breakfast, you’ll travel by 4x4 into the mountains to visit Laoqijia (Tjuvecekadan), a beautifully preserved Paiwan slate village.
-Here, you’ll be welcomed by community members with a traditional ceremony, then guided through the village’s historic stone homes and small museum.
-Enjoy a home-cooked indigenous lunch made with local ingredients before saying farewell to your hosts.
+Here, you’ll be welcomed by community members with a traditional ceremony, then hike along an old hunting trail before arriving at the village’s historic stone homes and small museum.
+Enjoy a home-cooked lunch made with local ingredients, before saying farewell to your hosts.
 From there, drive to Kaohsiung and embark on a scenic high-speed train journey back to Taipei.
 You’ll check into your hotel and gather one last time for a farewell dinner, to toast an unforgettable adventure.

 Goodbye Taiwan!